 Used for over 20 years, PRP treatment has gained widespread notoriety – with professional athletes increasingly incorporating this therapy into their healing.
 Athletes like Kobe Bryant (basketball), Maria Sharapova (tennis), Hines Ward (football), Alex Rodriguez (baseball), Tiger Woods (golf), and many more are touting the benefits of PRP to help them get back in the game.

 But PRP is not just for professional athletes.
 It’s for anyone who wants to live life to the fullest, participating in the activities they love – without the pain.
-This includes “weekend warriors,” those who have injured their knees at play with a friend, and people of any age who have suffered an injury to their meniscus and those suffering from Osteoarthritis.
+This includes “weekend warriors,” those who have injured their knees at play with a friend, people of any age who have suffered an injury to their meniscus and those suffering from Osteoarthritis.

 What does the procedure involve?